Gray Memorial UMC Since 1965

 The first building on the property was completed and occupied in 1966.
 We have always been a community church, focused on individual discipleship, traditional Christian values as revealed in Scripture, and outreach to our local community.

 We recently finished an update of the interior of our church to bring it into the 21st century as God is leading us to be a center of Christian revival in our local community.

 In 2020 the pandemic has affected our in-person worship and gathering opportunities.
 Like most churches, we offered our worship services online.

-We also resumed in-person worship with physical distancing on September 20, 2020.
+We also resumed in-person worship with physical distancing in March 2021.
 We are not having in person gatherings such as Bible study on Thursday mornings at 10 am.
 A Wednesday night Bible study at 7 pm is offered to anyone via Zoom.
 Please contact the church office for details on those events